rsomonte/pink-functional-jetbrains/README.md

-# Pink Functional VSCode Theme
+# Pink Functional JetBrains Theme

 A simple pink theme, with syntax highlighting kept as normal as possible to not hinder your DX!